The work of Jones: The letters

 I had plans to leave for a month in England, a few days after the discovery of the one-variable Jones polynomial, later dubbed $V_{\bf K}(t)$ , and knew that when I returned Jones would be on his way to California for a sabbatical year that he would spend at MSRI, in Berkeley.
 The story continued in letters and telephone conversations.
 In particular, the reader is invited to go to the website

 $ \href{https://celebratio.org/Birman_JS/article/639/}{https://celebratio.org/Birman\_JS/article/639/} $

 where there are handwritten copies of letters to us from Jones.
 The first letter is dated May 31,1984, a week after our second meeting, and the second letter continued it, and while it is undated, it can easily be seen to have been written the following day.
 It reviewed (for my benefit) the derivation of what is now known to be the one-variable or $V$-polynomial $V_{\bf K}(t)$ of a knot or link $K\subset \mathbb R^3$ in 3-space.
 He worked out some of its properties.
 In the fall of 1984 I resumed my normal academic responsibilities, and was thoroughly involved in and committed to other research projects.
-The letters are all one-way, I did not write any letters myself, but I recall talking with him often on the telephone, and also attending a week-long conference at MSRI October 11-16,1984.
+The letters that I found in my office are all one-way, from Vaughan to me.
+I recall talking with him often on the telephone, and also attending a week-long conference at MSRI October 11-16,1984.
 (Again, notes in my daily calendar pinpointed the dates).

 Letters like the ones that are posted on the Celebratio Mathematica website offer a look at the creative process as it is occurring.
 The first two letters speak of a formula for knots that are closed 3-braids, and his speculation whether the Jones polynomial might be enough to distinguish them?
 That possibility must have interested me, because during August of 1984 I investigated the matter, and wrote a paper \cite{Birman-3-braids} about it, and learned that in fact, while $V_{\bf K}(t)$ did a better job than the Alexander polynomial $A_{\bf K}(t)$, it wasn't qualitatively different from $A_{\bf K}(t)$ in that regard.
 To this day it is not known whether the Jones polynomial is a complete invariant for a much simpler object than the set of all links of braid index 3, namely an unknotted circle.